From BR Bullpen

 Biographical Information

 Beginning in 1970 at age 19, he spent part of each season at the major league level.
-With the 1971 Senators he had over 200 plate appearances, posting an OPS+ of 99.
-He finally became a regular in 1973, and hit 30 home runs.
+With the Senators in 1971 he had over 200 plate appearances, posting an OPS+ of 99.
+He finally became a regular in 1973, after the team had become the Texas Rangers and hit 30 home runs.

 After his MVP season in 1974, he had some other notable years.
-In 1975 his 29 home runs were fifth in the league, although he was also the league leader in strikeouts.
-In 1977 he was second in the league with 41 home runs (behind George Foster, who hit 52 that year).
-In 1978 he led the league in walks and OBP, hitting .301 for the second time in his career.
+In 1975 his 29 home runs were fifth in the American League, although he was also the league leader in strikeouts.
+In 1977, after being traded to the Atlanta Braves in return for five players, he was second in the National League with 41 home runs, behind George Foster, who hit 52 that year.
+In 1978, he led the NL in walks and OBP, hitting .301 for the second time in his career.

 Notable Achievements